bahtiyartan/troia/docs/68Multithreading.rst

 Assume that TRANSCALLED function of RDTT06 transaction's first dialog is just a "DELAY 10000;" (sleep for ten seconds).
 All this code takes about ten seconds.
 And TRACEOFF command runs when all threads end.
 But if you remove ONTHREADGROUP code takes at least thirty seconds, because all call transactions executed sequentially.

+In some cases, before the JOINTREADGROUP command programmers may need to check state whether it is still working.
+ISTHREADGROUPALIVE() function gets thread groupid and returns a boolean result that shows given thread  state.